-A PwC firm of PwCIL cannot act as agent of PwCIL or any other PwC firm, and it is only liable for its own acts or omissions and not those of PwCIL or any other PwC firm.
-PwCIL has no right or ability to control any member firm's exercise of professional judgement.
+The PwC network is not one international partnership and PwC member firms are not otherwise legal partners with each other.
+Many of the member firms have legally registered names which contain "PricewaterhouseCoopers", however there is no ownership by PwCIL.
+A member firm cannot act as agent of PwCIL or any other member firm, cannot obligate PwCIL or any other member firm, and is liable only for its own acts or omissions and not those of PwCIL or any other member firm.
+Similarly, PwCIL cannot act as an agent of any member firm, cannot obligate any member firm, and is liable only for its own acts or omissions.
+PwCIL has no right or ability to control member firm's exercise of professional judgement.

 The governance bodies of PwCIL are:

-- Global Board, which is responsible for the governance of PwCIL, the oversight of the Network Leadership Team and the approval of Network Standards.
+- Global Board, which is responsible for the governance of PwCIL, the oversight of the Network Leadership Team and the approval of network standards.
 The Board does not have an external role.
-Board members are elected by partners from all PwC firms around the world every four years. - Network Leadership Team, which is responsible for setting the overall strategy for the PwC network and the standards to which the PwC firms agree to adhere. - Strategy Council, which is made up of the leaders of the largest PwC firms of the network, agrees the strategic direction of the Network and facilitates alignment for the execution of strategy. - Network Executive Team is appointed by and reports to the Network Leadership Team.
-Its members are responsible for leading teams drawn from Network firms to coordinate activities across all areas of our business.
-The Senior Partner represents PwC Channel Islands as a member of the EMEA (Europe, Middle East and Africa) Cluster.
-The EMEA Cluster and underlying governance arrangements have been enacted for the benefit of Cluster Members to further share vision and values and maintain our relationship with the Network Leadership Team.
+Board members are elected by partners from all PwC firms around the world every four years. - Network Leadership Team, which is responsible for setting the overall strategy for the PwC network and the standards to which the PwC firms agree to adhere. - Strategy Council, which is made up of the leaders of the largest PwC firms and regions of the network, agrees on the strategic direction of the network and facilitates alignment for the execution of strategy. - Global Leadership Team is appointed by and reports to the Network Leadership Team and the Chairman of the PwC network.
+Its members are responsible for leading teams drawn from network firms to coordinate activities across all areas of our business.

+The Territory Senior Partner of PwC Channel Islands is connected to the Strategy Council and maintains our relationships with the Network Leadership Team.